Congressional District # 02

 Threats and Contaminants

-Contaminants found in the Whitehall Municipal Well site area groundwater prior to 1982 included the VOCs tetrachloroethylene, trichloroethylene, and chloroform.
-After 1982 only minimal levels of VOCs, if any, have been found in PW-3 and in nearby groundwater monitoring wells.
-The risk assessment completed for the site found that the only unacceptable health risk would be due to the ingestion of, inhalation of, or direct contact with zinc in water pumped from PW-3.
+Contaminants found in the site area groundwater prior to 1982 included the VOCs tetrachloroethylene, trichloroethylene, and chloroform.
+After 1982 only minimal levels of VOCs, if any, have been found in PW-3 and in nearby monitoring wells.
+The risk assessment completed for the site showed that the only unacceptable health risk would be due to the ingestion of, inhalation of, or direct contact with zinc in water pumped from PW-3.
 However, because PW-3 is no longer in use, no one is being exposed to or drinking contaminated water.

 ContactsRemedial Project Manager, U.S. EPA